lejrn/Reconstructing-Dark-Images/README.md

 # Special Thanks
 - Big thanks to both Or Biton, my partner, and our guiding professional figure, Prof. Adrian Stern.
-- Further thanks to the fast.ai community, especially Jeremy Howdy.
+- Further thanks to the fast.ai community, especially its founder Jeremy Howdy.

 # References
 - [Chen Chen, Qifeng Chen, Jia Xu, and Vladlen Koltun, "Learning to See in the Dark", in CVPR, 2018.](https://github.com/cchen156/Learning-to-See-in-the-Dark#learning-to-see-in-the-dark)